dnlzrgz/portfolio/README.md

 # dnlzrgz.com

-> A very simple and fast portfolio made with Django, Wagtail, Pure CSS, a bit of `htmx` and JavaScript
+> A simple and fast portfolio made with Django, Wagtail, some CSS and a bit of JavaScript.

 ![screenshot of the home page](./static/assets/screenshot.png)